 Nondestructive Testing overview

 Nondestructive Testing is an advanced method of inspection that has played a significant role for industry.
 Over the years, technological advancements and innovations have allowed for the introduction of many different types of revolutionary NDT methods.
 With access to multiple different types of inspections, it is common for users to outsource inspection to NDT labs.
+(Note: Also see NDI and NDE as the terms are interchangeable.)

 What is NDT?